Jawaharlal Nehru University sedition row: Other arrests and bail

-Kanhaiya Kumar was granted six months interim bail by the Delhi High court on 2 March 2016.
+Kanhaiya Kumar was granted six months of interim bail by the Delhi High Court on 2 March 2016.
 Justice Pratibha Rani noted that there were no recordings of Kumar participating in anti-national slogans.
 Going beyond the immediate issue, the judge also held that the alleged slogans threatened national integrity, and could not be protected as free speech.
 She characterized them as a form of "infection," which could sometimes be treated, but occasionally needed to be amputated.

-Five other students, Umar Khalid, Anirban Bhattacharya, Rama Naga, Anant Prakash and Ashutosh Kumar, had gone hiding after Kumar's arrest on 12 February, and returned 10 days later.
-Umar Khalid and Anirban Bhattacharya surrendered to the police on 23 February, and were taken into custody.
+Five other students, Umar Khalid, Anirban Bhattacharya, Rama Naga, Anant Prakash and Ashutosh Kumar, had gone hiding after Kumar's arrest on 12 February and returned 10 days later.
+Umar Khalid and Anirban Bhattacharya surrendered to the police on 23 February and were taken into custody.
 The other three students did not surrender but said that they were open to questioning by police when needed.
 Khalid and Bhattacharya were held in Tihar Jail, and released on bail on 17 March.
-In releasing them, the judge cited the bail previously granted to Kanhaiya Kumar, as well as the fact that both students were educated individuals.
-The two were ordered not to leave the city.
+In releasing them, the judge cited the bail previously granted to Kanhaiya Kumar, as well as the fact that both students were educated individuals, with the two being ordered not to leave the city.
 Umar Khalid stood accused of being one of the main organizers of the event commemorating Afzal Guru.

 Investigation results

 A separate magisterial investigation ordered by the Delhi Government did not find any evidence of Kanhaiya Kumar participating in anti-national sloganeering.
 New Delhi district magistrate Sanjay Kumar stated that doubts had been raised as to whether Pakistan Zindabad slogans had been chanted at the 9 February protest, and questions were raised about whether it had been outsiders from JNU who had shouted anti-Indian slogans.
 The report was not definitive about the role of Khalid in the protest, with District Magistrate Kumar saying that Khalid's role needed "to be further investigated."
 Following the submission of the report, Kumar was released on bail, but Khalid remained in custody.
 Regarding the controversy of fabricated videos, District Magistrate Kumar's probe reviewed seven videos sent for verification, and three were found to have been doctored by having been edited and voices added.

 The inquiry committee appointed by the administration of JNU initially asked 21 students to explain their contravention of university rules.
 Based on the inquiry, the committee meted out varying punishments to a number of students.
 Kanhaiya Kumar was fined 10,000 rupees, which Umar Khalid and Anirban Bhattacharya were rusticated from the university.
 A number of other students received fines, rustications, bans from campus, or withdrawals of hostel facilities.
 The committee found that the provocative slogans at the 9 February event were raised by a group of outsiders, wearing masks.
 The panel criticized the campus security force for failing to prevent the sloganeering and failing to stop the outsiders from leaving the campus.
 It also criticized the organizers of the first event for not "acting with due responsibility."
-The panel stated that "This act by outsiders has brought disrepute to the entire JNU community."
+The panel stated, "This act by outsiders has brought disrepute to the entire JNU community."